New York Yacht Club Building: Site

 The New York Yacht Club Building is on 37 West 44th Street, on the north sidewalk between Sixth Avenue and Fifth Avenue, in the Midtown Manhattan neighborhood of New York City.
 The rectangular land lot covers 7538 ft2, with a frontage of 75 ft on 44th Street and a depth of 100.42 ft.
 The site, which is the clubhouse for the New York Yacht Club (NYYC), is landlocked.

-On the same block, the Algonquin, Iroquois, and Sofitel New York hotels are to the west, while the Harvard Club of New York Building is to the east.
+On the same block, the Algonquin, Iroquois, and Sofitel New York hotels are to the west, while the Harvard Club of New York City building is to the east.
 Other nearby buildings include the Belasco Theatre to the west; Americas Tower to the northwest; 1166 Avenue of the Americas to the north; the New York City Bar Association Building and the Royalton Hotel to the south; and the Penn Club of New York Building, General Society of Mechanics and Tradesmen, and Hotel Mansfield to the southeast.

-The adjacent block of 44th Street is known as Club Row, which contains several clubhouses.
+The adjacent block of 44th Street is known as Club Row and contains several clubhouses.
 When the New York Yacht Club Building was developed at the end of the 19th century, several other clubhouses were being built in the area.
 By the early 1900s, these other clubs included the Harvard Club, Yale Club, New York City Bar Association, Century Association, and the City Club of New York, all of which remained in the area at the end of the 20th century.
 Prior to the development of the Yacht Club Building, the neighborhood contained a slaughterhouse, stables for stagecoach horses, and a train yard for the elevated Sixth Avenue Line.
-There were historically many stagecoach stables on 43rd and 44th Streets between Fifth and Sixth Avenues, but only a few of the stables remained by the end of the 20th century.
+There had been many stagecoach stables on 43rd and 44th streets between Fifth and Sixth avenues, but only a few of these buildings remained by the end of the 20th century.

 Architecture

 The architectural firm of Warren and Wetmore designed the New York Yacht Club Building, which was completed in 1901.
 The club was known for the America's Cup yachting trophy, which it held from 1857 to 1983.
-The building is designed in a Beaux-Arts style (though characterized by contemporary newspapers as being "modern Renaissance of the French school"), with marine and nautical motifs.
+The building is designed in a Beaux-Arts style, though characterized by contemporary newspapers as being "modern Renaissance of the French school".
 The clubhouse was the first of many buildings that the firm designed in New York City; the firm later designed such structures as Grand Central Terminal and the New York Central Building.
 Whitney Warren, one of the partners at Warren & Wetmore, wrote of his firm's design: "We consider that externally and internally the arrangements should be such as to place the subject in evidence, and not to retire it and make the clubhouse appear as that of merely a social club."
+As such, it was elaborately decorated with marine and nautical motifs.